RubberDuckCollector/OCR-programming-challenges/README.md

     return b == 1
 ```

+### 12 - Quiz Maker

+This was easy for me.
+The only tricky parts are reading the questions and answers from the file in the correct way (as sublists in a bigger list) and correctly processing each element in the sublists with the list comprehension

+* No Chat-GPT used

 ### 39 - Sing along
 This is very easy in python if you know the reversed for loop
 * No Chat-GPT used, I solved this before it released